nuneskris/nuneskris.github.io/_portfolio/2-1-0DataEngineering.md

 However the complexity is in the capturing changes.
 Below are the key steps to capture data for changes

 1. Identify the changed source data within the larger dataset to allow a select on only the changes.
 This shouhld include all changes (deletes, updates, and inserts).
 2. Add metadata on the data files we captures to identify the change capture batch.
+Implement a watermarking strategy where the last successfully extracted timestamp is recorded.
+This will be used as the starting point for the next extraction.
 3. Add metadata at a row level to indicate whether a row is a delete, update or insert.
 4. Test changes capture for deletes, updates and inserts.